RIM shares rally to a seven-month high as optimism builds

-TORONTO Shares in Research In Motion RIM.TO RIMM.O surged to their highest close in seven months on Wednesday, after Eric Jackson - a long-time bear on RIM's stock - penned an opinion piece on his now bullish stance on the BlackBerry maker.
+TORONTO Dec 12 Shares in Research In Motion surged to their highest close in seven months on Wednesday, after Eric Jackson - a long-time bear on RIM's stock - penned an opinion piece on his now bullish stance on the BlackBerry maker.

 Jackson, the founder of Ironfire Capital, in his article, said parallels drawn by some analysts between RIM and its now-defunct rival Palm are flawed, as Palm never really had the kind of installed subscriber base that RIM enjoys.